kristydiaz1992/hugo-gg/content/posts/dental-health.md

 <p>Gum disease is an infection of the gums and bones that hold your teeth in place.
 Gum disease can be caused by plaque, a sticky film of food and bacteria.
 Plaque can harden into tartar, which is harder to remove.
 If plaque and tartar are not removed, they can irritate and inflame your gums.
 This can lead to gingivitis, an early form of gum disease.</p>
 <p>If gingivitis is not treated, it can progress to periodontitis.
 This is a more serious form of gum disease that can damage the bone and connective tissue that support your teeth.
 Periodontitis can cause your teeth to loosen and eventually fall out.</p>
 <p>You can help prevent tooth decay and gum disease by brushing and flossing your teeth every day, and by visiting your dentist regularly for checkups and cleanings.</p>
+<p>Looking for an affordable way to get dentures?
+Look no further than our <a href="https://dentures.vercel.app/posts/99-denutres/"> $99 dentures </a>!
+These dentures are perfect for anyone looking for an economical way to replace their missing teeth.</p>
 <h3><br /><strong>The benefits of dentures</strong></h3>
 <p>Although dentures have been around for centuries, they have come a long way in both their appearance and function.
 Today&rsquo;s dentures can give you a natural-looking smile that is comfortable and functional.</p>
 <p>There are many benefits to dentures, including:</p>